PokaInc/cfn-cross-region-export/README.md

 #### _Important info_

 If you were using this project in the release v0.1 and before, you need to run the dynamodb key migration script located in `migration-script/migrate_dynamo_keys.py`.
-Doing this will create a copy of an old key with the new naming.
+Doing this will migrate rows with the old naming to the new naming.

-**Before running the script**, you need to set the following environment variable :
+**To run this script** you will need to have at least a **read** access to CloudFormation and a **read/write** access to the DynamoDB table. the following environment variable also need to be set:

 `export CROSS_STACK_REF_TABLE_ARN=<THE DYNAMODB TABLE ARN>`